DYTLDSH/C/type qualifiers.md

 The two kinds of defination declares a pointer to const int type.
 The content of the pointer point to can not be changed, but the pointer itself can point to other place.
 This defines a const pointer to int type.
 The pointer itself is a constant which means that the pointer can not point to other location, but the content of the pointer point to can be changed.

 Dose constant must can not be changed?
 The answer is "NO".
-Below is an example:
+Below gives two example:
 ``` C++
 int main(){
     const int i = 200;